Last Updated on February 11, 2023 by Pamela

-I may be biased, but in my opinion, the food scene in Québec City is as scrumptious and salivating as Montréal.
-Québec food often reflects its city’s vibe, and in Québec City, the vibe is comprised of a big village heart and an artistic soul.
+I may be biased, but in my opinion, the food scene in Quebec City is as scrumptious and salivating as in Montreal.
+Quebec food often reflects its city’s vibe, and in Quebec City, the vibe is comprised of a big village heart and an artistic soul.

 Walking along rue Saint-Jean, we wind our way around tourists and patios full of hungry diners to our first stop, Tournebroche.

-Seated upstairs, my eyes dance with excitement as I glance upon the side table with frying pans resting atop gas burners and plates of plump fresh shrimp.
+Seated upstairs, my eyes dance with excitement as I glance at the side table with frying pans resting atop gas burners and plates of plump fresh shrimp.

 One of the more expensive dishes on the menu at Le Continental, Shrimp Flambé with Whisky (or any flambé dish) is something everyone should experience at least once in their lifetime.